haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 `ImmInstance` is a generated value.
 `Instance` is the value that the library passes to the checking function.
-We call `clean_instance` because the generated values wraps the instance inside a context.
+We call `clean_instance` because the generated values wrap the instance inside a context.

 Usually, `Instance` is the same as `ImmInstance`.
 But if the value is constructed, the generated value will be a tuple